 In his place, I’d start moving toward changes for the better and NOT leave until kicked out.
 Even then I’d probably be willing to beg for a chance.
 My ego is not as important as well being and good old hardwork toward it.

-So yes, in a way, I’m supporting the poor guy, saying that mistakes happen however horrific, and rather than admit that a mistake is the best we can do, perhaps we can show our capacity to learn from them.
+So yes, in a way, I’m supporting the poor guy, saying that mistakes happen however horrific, and rather than admit that a mistake is the best we can do, perhaps we can show our capacity to learn from them see what these guys say.
 The next guy to walk in will be as complacent as the others, unless they live through the consequences of their complacency and stay in there and fight on when things go wrong.